Breaking the boundaries of opera to create exceptional experiences for audiences everywhere.

 About The Company

 Atlanta’s taste for opera began in the early years of the 1900’s with the Metropolitan Opera’s annual week-long tour to Atlanta.
 Performing at the Auditorium-Armory, the fabulous Fox Theatre and finally the Boisfeuillet Jones Atlanta Civic Center, the Metropolitan Opera’s annual tour was a major social event.
-Every night of the week featured the performance of a different opera starring opera legends including Enrico Caruso, Marian Anderson and later, Luciano Pavarotti.
+Every night of the week featured the performance of a different opera starring opera legends including Enrico Caruso, Leontyne Price, and later, Luciano Pavarotti.
 The audience included a who’s who of Atlantans and was celebrated with posh parties at the Georgian Terrace, Piedmont Driving Club and other upscale venues.
-In the late 1970’s, the Metropolitan Opera stopped touring to Atlanta, leaving a void in the region.

-Volunteers and civic leaders joined forces to continue opera in Atlanta.
 In 1979, the Atlanta Civic Opera was born, a result of a merger between two competing entities, Atlanta Lyric Opera and Georgia Opera.
 The first artistic director was noted composer Thomas Pasatieri.
-The company’s first production was La traviata on March 28, 1980 at the Fox Theatre.
+The company’s first production was The Seagull on Friday, March 14, 1980 at the Fox Theatre.
 The following December, a festive gala was held in Symphony Hall with such noted young artists as Catherine Malfitano, Jerry Hadley and Samuel Ramey.
 In 1985, the company was renamed to The Atlanta Opera.
-Throughout the years, The Atlanta Opera has been an integral part of a growing and thriving city.
-It has helped foster young international talent as well as local talent.
-The Atlanta Opera is proud to celebrate 38 years of opera in Atlanta during the 16-17 Season.

 Internal Revenue Service grants The Atlanta Civic Opera its 501(c)(3) status and the company officially begins.
 A few years later, it becomes The Atlanta Opera.